-Economic profit (or returns above total cost, including management) is a very useful measure of how attractive the enterprise is for potential investors and entrants into the business.
+Economic profit (or returns above total cost including management) is a very useful measure of how attractive the enterprise is for potential investors and entrants into the business.
 Economic profit can be positive or zero.
 A zero economic profit should not be alarming if all costs, including the owners' labor and management costs, are included (and assumed paid) in the production cost.
 In this study, we do not include management charges, so the return after all costs are deducted reflects return to management.

-Given the assumptions upon which we based this cost study, the break-even price for the 5-year county average yield of 1,190 cartons per acre is estimated at about \$5.80 per carton to cover all cash costs and \$5.95 per carton to cover total costs (table 4, part A).
-At the same time, the break-even yield for the county average price of \$8.80 per carton is about 784 cartons per acre for cash costs and 805 cartons per acre for total costs.
+Given the assumptions upon which we based this cost study, the break-even price for the 5-year county average yield of 1,070 cartons per acre is estimated at about \$3.94 per carton to cover all cash costs and \$4.10 per carton to cover total costs (table 4, part A).
+At the same time, the break-even yield for the county average price of \$4.20 per carton is about 1,003 cartons per acre for cash costs and 1,044 cartons per acre for total costs.
 Break-even price is calculated as the cost of production per acre divided by the yield per acre.
-Break-even yield is calculated as the cost of production divided by the price per carton.
+Break-even yield is calculated as cost of production divided by price per carton.

-Gross margin for the county average yield and price is estimated at \$3,569 per acre (table 4, part C).
-This is calculated as gross returns (price times yield) minus cash costs of production.
-Returns to management for the county average yield and price are estimated at \$3,390 per acre (table 4, part D).
+Gross margin for the county average yield and price is estimated at \$281 per acre (table 4, part C).
+This is calculated as gross returns (price multiplied by yield) minus cash costs of production.
+Returns to management for the county average yield and price are estimated at \$109 per acre (table 4, part D).
 This figure is calculated as gross returns minus total (cash and non-cash) costs of production.

 Crop yield and prices received by growers, however, vary depending on several factors.
-For example, selling and cooling costs influence prices, depending on whether the costs are incurred by the grower or by the buyer.
+Selling and cooling costs, in particular, influence prices, depending on whether the costs are incurred by the grower or by the buyer.

-We have provided a range analyses of price and yield variations on profitability so that each grower can find figures that best match his or her specific situation.
-The range analyses include break-even prices at various yield as well as gross margins and returns to management at various yield and price combinations.
+We have provided a range analyses of price and yield variations on profitability so that growers can determine their specific situation.
+The range analyses include break-even prices at various yield and gross margins and returns to management at various yield and price combinations.
 The gross margin and returns to management ranges are analyzed at increments of \$0.10 per carton for prices and 50 cartons per acre for yield (table 4, parts A through D).

 Table 1.
-Costs per acre to produce celery, Ventura County, 1999 (labor rates: \$10.00/hr for machine labor, \$8.40/hr for non-machine labor; interest rate: 10.00%)
+Costs per acre to produce cilantro, Ventura County, 1999 (labor rates: \$10.00/hr for machine labor, \$8.40/hr for non-machine labor; interest rate: 10.00%)